stephanelatil/P-Sharp-Lang/Lang reqs.md

   - `string`

 - **NULL**
   `null` Not a type but a constant threadsafe readonly object kept in memory.
-It is handled differently depending if ti is compiled in Release or Debug mode.
+It is handled differently depending if it is compiled in Release or Debug mode.

   In **Release** Mode:
   - It cannot be garbage collected.